DiegoHarari/DiegoHarari/README.md

 ### Hi there 👋

-I currently work as a front end developer for Bloq, already worked with react and react native and the whole set of tools, such as : redux, nextjs, context, hooks.
+I currently work as a mobile developer with React Native, also i  worked with react and and the whole set of tools, such as : redux, nextjs, context, hooks.

 Some of the core-technologies i work with: